Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Summary

-These results can be summarized as the statement that DD and QEC are ``better together'' as long as one carefully co-designs the code, the decoding map, and the LDD group so that suppression is concentrated on the errors that actually result in logical failure.
+These results can be summarized as the statement that DD and QEC/QED are ``better together'' when one co-designs the code, the decoding/detection map, and the LDD group so that suppression is concentrated on the errors that actually control logical failure and, in the detection setting, acceptance.

 There are several natural directions to build on this work.
 First, it would be valuable to connect microscopic noise models (including biased noise and coherent/non-Pauli components) to the effective parameters $(p,\pDD,\pQEC/\pQED)$ used here, and to incorporate control-induced errors so that $\pDD$ reflects both suppression and pulse imperfections.
+In particular, one can simulate pulse-level dynamics for a specific hardware platform to do so.
 Second, the WEP-based formulas provide a fast evaluation tool that can be used to optimize over LDD generating sets and decoding choices for a given hardware noise profile.
+Third, one can optimize fine-grained decisions abstracted away in our effective model for a specific hardware implementation or simulation and observe how they impact the values of the effective parameters $(p,\pDD,\pQEC/\pQED)$.
+These include, e.g., the choice of pulse count, DD sequence (for a given DD group), pulse shapes, and timing.
 Finally, extending the analysis from a single memory cycle to multi-round fault-tolerant protocols (where syndrome extraction and control must be interleaved repeatedly) would clarify how the advantages identified here translate into end-to-end logical performance and resource tradeoffs in realistic architectures.